celery/celery/docs/userguide/routing.rst

 Note the delivery tag listed in the structure above; Within a connection channel, every received message has a unique delivery tag,
 This tag is used to acknowledge the message.
-Note that delivery tags are not unique across connections, so in another client the delivery tag ``1`` might point to a different message than in this channel.
+Also note that delivery tags are not unique across connections, so in another client the delivery tag ``1`` might point to a different message than in this channel.